-Mass media education campaigns
+Mass media social marketing campaigns

 Key Evidence

-• noticed (using appropriate media channels and placement to reach the target group)
+- noticed: using appropriate media channels and placement to reach the target group

 Adapted from Cavill N, Bauman A. Changing the way people think about health-enhancing physical activity: do mass media campaigns have a role?
 J Sports Sci.
 2004;22(8):771–90 and Kite J, Gale J, Grunseit A, Li V, Bellew W & Bauman A. (2018).
 From awareness to behaviour: Testing a hierarchy of effects model on the Australian Make Healthy Normal campaign using mediation analysis.
 Preventive Medicine Reports, 12, 140-7